OofMini/Minis-IPA-Repo/README.md

 1. Install TrollApps or SideStore on your device
 2. Add this repository using the appropriate manifest URL
 3. Browse and install apps directly through your preferred client

-### 📊 App Status
-All applications are fully tested and working on iOS 15+.

----

-*Visit our website for the complete experience with app cards, animations, and direct installation options.*